JustAHuman-xD/SlimefunEssentials/README.md

 - Adds Support for Slimefun Recipes to EMI
 - More Coming Soon™
 # Specifics:
-When viewing a Machine Recipe, hover over the elctrictity symbol to see how much was produced/used, and hover over the arrow to see how long the recipe takes in seconds & ticks.
+When viewing a Machine Recipe, hover over the electricity symbol to see how much was produced/used, and hover over the arrow to see how long the recipe takes in seconds & ticks.

 # Addon List (with more coming):